Can a Spouse Joint Account Be Garnished?

 Not all community property states will let a creditor garnish your separate account.
 That will depend on whether your state's laws make you liable for your spouse's debts.

-In addition, if you or your spouse had separate property (such as gift, inheritance, or pre-marital property), but income is generated from that property while you are married, that income might still be subject to garnishment by a creditor if you live in what is called a civil law community property state.
+In addition, if you or your spouse had separate property (such as a gift, inheritance, or pre-marital property), but income is generated from that property while you are married, that income might still be subject to garnishment by a creditor if you live in what is called a civil law community property state.

 Tenants by the Entireties States

-In states that recognize property ownership in the form of tenancy by the entireties, a creditor cannot garnish your account at all.
+In states that recognize property ownership in the form of tenancy by the entireties, a creditor can't garnish your account at all.
 It doesn't matter if you have a separate account or if you own an account jointly with your spouse.
 The only exception to this is if the creditor also got a judgment against you.

 Many states allow ownership by tenancy by the entireties, although some restrict this right to just real estate ownership only.
 You should research the laws of your state to determine if this right is available to you.